Skip to main content

 • Hyperactivity and agitation (rare paradoxical effects)

 Most side effects associated with amitriptyline are usually temporary, mild, and go away on their own.
-But if you are concerned, talk to your veterinarian.
+But if you have concerns, talk to your veterinarian.

-As this medication alters the levels of chemicals in your cat’s brain, it is best not to discontinue it abruptly.
-If you need to stop giving your cat amitriptyline, first consult with your veterinarian.
-They can give you instructions on how to slowly lower the dose of the medication safely.
+Since amitriptyline alters the levels of chemicals in your cat’s brain, it is best not to stop it suddenly.
+If you think you need to stop giving your cat amitriptyline, talk to your veterinarian first.
+They can give you instructions on how to slowly lower the dosage of the medication safely.

 What are the most serious risks of amitriptyline in cats?

 The most serious side effects of amitriptyline in cats are associated with an overdose.
-That’s why it’s important to work closely with your veterinarian when your cat is prescribed this medication.
+That’s why it’s important to work closely with your veterinarian if your cat is prescribed this medication.

 • Vomiting